 So you’ve just received your acceptance letter at your dream university in New York.
 But before you pop the champagne, you better start acquainting yourself with the practical details.
 Mainly, where are you going to live?
 Finding an apartment in NYC is far more complicated than most international students realize.

-There will be credit and background checks, employer verification, and whole lot else.
+There will be credit and background checks, employer verification, and a whole lot else.
 International students are in something of a bind here as they won’t have a U.S. credit history.
 No need to worry, though, as there is a way to get around that.
 Here’s everything an international student needs to know about renting in New York City.

 Table of Contents